Microsoft 365

 Note:These credentials are required only for authorizing the application permissions.
 They are not stored in SaaS Management.

-Integrating Microsoft 365 with SaaS Management
+Integrating Microsoft 365 With SaaS Management

 Best Practice:Flexera recommends creating the Microsoft 365 integration to view your organization’s Office 365, Dynamics 365, Power BI, Project, and Visio license usage data.
 Any existing Office 365, Dynamics 365, Power BI, Project, and Visio integrations in SaaS Management will be superseded by this new Microsoft 365 integration.
-To deactivate an existing integration, refer to Avoiding Duplicate Microsoft 365 Licenses between SaaS Management and IT Asset Management.
+To deactivate an existing integration, see Avoiding Duplicate Microsoft 365 Licenses between SaaS Management and IT Asset Management.

 To integrate Microsoft 365 with SaaS Management:

-1. | In SaaS Management, add the Microsoft 365 application.
-Refer to Adding an Application. |
+1. In SaaS Management, add the Microsoft 365 application.
+For more information, see Adding an Application.

-2. | Click Authorize, which will redirect you to the Microsoft portal. |
+2. Click Authorize, which will redirect you to the Microsoft portal.

-3. | In the Microsoft portal, enter your Application Administrator username and password to log in. |
+3. In the Microsoft portal, enter your Application Administrator username and password to sign in.

-4. | In the Microsoft Permissions requested window, click Accept to authorize and provide access to the account for the APIs used in the integration. |
+4. In the Microsoft Permissions requested dialog, click Accept to authorize and provide access to the account for the APIs used in the integration.

 After you have successfully integrated Microsoft 365 with SaaS Management, the following Microsoft information is available in the Users tab.